 Resolving Write Intents

 If an operation encounters a write intent for a key, it attempts to "resolve" the write intent by checking the state of the write intent's transaction.
-If the write's intent's transaction record is...
+If the write intent's transaction record is...

 COMMITTED, this operation converts the write intent to a regular key-value pair, and then proceeds as if it had read that value instead of a write intent.

-ABORTED, this operation discards the write intent and reads the next-most-recent value from RocksDB.
+ABORTED, this operation discards the write intent and reads the next-most-recent value from the storage engine.